AyubM29/data-analytics-power-bi-report233/README.md

-A medium-sized International Retail Company Data Analysis Power BI Report
+# A medium-sized International Retail Company Data Analysis Power BI Report

-PROJECT DESCRIPTION:
+ ## Project Description

 In this project the first phase was focused on data loading and preparation.
 I connected to a range of sources in order to acquire the relevant datasets- this included: